kwonslab/kwonslab.github.io/_posts/2022-04-22-hanna_RMCSaward.md

 ---
-title:  "Congrats, Hanna!"
+title:  "Rocky Mountain Catalysis Society Meeting Poster Presentation Award"
 layout: splash
 date: 2022-04-22
 categories: posts
 ---

-## Hanna won the first place for the poster presentation award in the Rocky Mountain Catalysis Society meeting
+## Congrats, Hanna!
-Hanna won the first place for the poster presentation award in the Rocky Mountain Catalysis Society meeting.
+Hanna wins the first place for the poster presentation award in the Rocky Mountain Catalysis Society meeting.
 Congrats!
 We are so proud of your work!